sagor1155/micro-frontend/README.md

 - `mfeOutletFallback` - fallback template is shown if MFE loading failed

-> Note: **ngx-mfe** library has a problem that is the output event handler/callback can't access component members/property.
+> Note: There is a problem that is the output event handler/callback can't access component members/property through a regular function.

 Following code will throw an error on console -
 ```ts